w3tecch/express-typescript-boilerplate/README.md

 ### 2. Create a seed file

 The seeds files define how much and how the data are connected with each other.
 The files will be executed alphabetically.
-With the second function you are able to create different variations of entities.
+With the second function, accepting your settings defined in the factories, you are able to create different variations of entities.

 ```typescript
 export class CreateUsers implements Seed {